-From that point forward, I have defined in the first hour of any writing class that I think good writing is Complete, Consistent, Clear, Concise, and Correct, and it must be all five of these in any given communication.
+From that point forward, I have used the first hour of any writing class to define that good writing is Complete, Consistent, Clear, Concise, and Correct, and it must be all five of these in any given communication.
 We’ve all known people who were overly Complete in violation of being Concise.
 On the other hand, parents of teens know how Concise a teen can be at the expense of Complete, Clear, or Correct when communicating with an adult:

 “Where did you go?”

 (“Nothing” in this context might mean, “I totalled the car” or “I toilet-papered Brittany’s house,” events which only reveal themselves through communication with the police or other parents.)

 Of course, three great communicative words you should always use freely are, “I love you.”
 Yep, those are great words.